Committee for the National Defence of Kosovo: Assassination of leadership

-On July 15 Azem Galica fell in Kosovo betrayed by the Zogu's agents.
+On July 15 Azem Galica fell in Kosovo betrayed by Zogu's agents.
 Elez Isufi was shot and died in December 1924 during Zogu' offensive against Noli's government.
 In 1925, Asllan Curri and Zija Dibra were captured and killed by the gendarmes of Zogu's right hand and brother-in-law Ceno Beg Kryeziu.
 Both were shot in dubious circumstances during their way to the prison with the same pretext of "having tried to escape".
 Bajram Curri would continue fighting and was killed on March 29, 1925.
 He shot himself for not surrendering alive as was surrounded by Zogist troops while fighting in a cave near Dragobia.
 In 1933, Hasan Prishtina was killed by Zogu's agent Ibrahim Celo in a cafe in Thessaloniki.

 Tentative for reestablishment

 According to Sejfi Vllamasi's memories, after the affiliation with Italy, King Zog accepted in 1936 the re-establishment of the Committee by even offering wages for the leadership under Qazim Koculi.
 Nevertheless, the Committee would not function anymore.
 Meanwhile, by that time, Hasan Prishtina, Zija Dibra, Curri, and Rustemi would be eliminated by Zogu.
 After the death of Curri and Prishtina, the Committee had gone into lethargy.

-In 1936, there is a revival in the Committee with new members as Sali Moni (Bajraktari), Xhaferr Spahija from Tropojë, Mehmed Alija from Vlanë, Has, Baftijar Kollovozi of Luma, Murat Kaloshi, etc. The cells were directed by Ismet Bey Kryeziu of Gjakova, a former representative in the Parliament of Kingdom of Yugoslavia, and Salih Bey Vuçitërni, a Kosovar Albanian politician who had come to Albania in early '20s.
+In 1936, there was a revival in the Committee with new members as Sali Moni (Bajraktari), Xhaferr Spahija from Tropojë, Mehmed Alija from Vlanë, Has, Baftijar Kollovozi of Luma, Murat Kaloshi, etc. The cells were directed by Ismet Bey Kryeziu of Gjakova, a former representative in the Parliament of Kingdom of Yugoslavia, and Salih Bey Vuçitërni, a Kosovar Albanian politician who had come to Albania in early '20s.
 Both were trusted men of Zog, unlike the original members during the foundation.
 A small correspondent cell existed in Kosovo, stationed in Mitrovica led by Ferhat Draga, another person in good relations with Zog.
 Other members there were Xhafer Deva, Shaban Mustafa, and Mustafa Aliu, all from Mitrovica.

 Despite its presence, the committee's work was limited to diplomacy, propaganda, and recruiting, rather than any military activity.
 Its existence was strongly influenced by ups and downs of the relations between Zog's governments and Yugoslavia.

 The Italian-German occupation of World War II would change the situation in Kosovo.